Average IQ in the USA: The Smartest States Ranked (2026)

 "Education appears to be the most consistent, robust, and durable method yet to be identified for raising intelligence."

-Access to quality education is a primary driver of cognitive development and higher IQ scores.
+Figure 2: Access to quality education is a primary driver of cognitive development.

 The Role of Environment and Education